arunasurya/bisqtransifex/transifexprojectintro.md

 More experienced translators are given access to review translations.
 You can find more guidelines on translations and reviews [here](translationguidelines.md).

 ## Coordinators
-Coordinators are translators who assist assist other translators and reviewers with their work on a daily basis.
+Coordinators are translators who assist other translators and reviewers with their work on a daily basis.
 They work closely with admins to ensure a smooth workflow.

 ## Admins
 There are two admins in the team, one acting in the primary role, and the other in the secondary role.
 This is done to ensure a smooth workflow.
 Any Bisq contributor who has been an active translator/reviewer and has worked closely with current admins in can become an admin once the position is open.